verrazzano/docs/content/en/docs/setup/install/profiles.md

 ## Profile configurations

-The following table lists the Verrazzano components that are installed with each profile.
-Note that you can customize any Verrazzano installation, regardless of the profile.
+The following table lists the Verrazzano components that are enabled by default with each profile.
+Note that you can customize any Verrazzano installation regardless of the profile.

 | Component               | dev | prod | managed-cluster |
 |-------------------------|:---:|:----:|:---------------:|